Women’s Wilderness Youth Programs

 • Ages: 8–18 years old

 All backcountry instructors are Wilderness First Responder certified and trained in creating safe experiences for girls, women, and LGBTQ+ folks, and the organization strives to ensure people with shared identities are leading courses, such as women leading girls, LGBTQ+ people leading queer courses, and BIPOC people leading BIPOC programs.
-The program offers affinity spaces such as TRAILBLAZERS for BIPOC and OUTDOORG.I.R.L.S. for girls who identify as immigrant, refugee, asylee, or newcomer, and it commits to anti-oppressive and anti-racist practices.
-Programs are conducted on land that was once stewarded and inhabited by indigenous people of the Ute, Cheyenne, Arapaho, Goshute, Shoshone, Apache, Pueblo, and Zuni tribes.
+Women’s Wilderness offers affinity spaces such as TRAILBLAZERS for BIPOC (Black, Indigenous, People of Color) and OUTDOORG.I.R.L.S. for girls who identify as immigrant, refugee, asylee, or newcomer.
+The organization acknowledges and conducts programs on land that was once stewarded and inhabited by indigenous people of the Ute, Cheyenne, Arapaho, Goshute, Shoshone, Apache, Pueblo, and Zuni tribes.
+Summit Sisters is described as an immersive weekend of exploration, creativity, and play, and as the organization’s biggest annual gathering and an invitation to grow alongside a circle of seasoned facilitators, artists, and adventurers.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.